-We understand that any knee injury is a painful affair that limits what you can do.
+We understand that any knee injury is a painful affair that limits what you can do, limits your leg movement and can cause general misery.
 Depending on the nature and severity of the injury, it might leave you powerless to put any weight on that joint or even move your leg.
 You might not be able to do your job, enjoy hobbies and sports, or even drive or walk.

 Any compensation you get might help you pay bills you accumulate for medication, treatment, and rehab, and even help you make up for earnings you lose if you miss work.
 You might even help repay anyone around you if they’ve given time in assisting you.